FPGAwars/icestudio/docs/source/userguide.rst

 * Move a block or a blocks selection.
 * Edit an I/O block: name, type and value.
 * Edit a Constant block: name, type and value.
+* Edit a Memory block: name, type, format and value.
 * Edit a Code block: ports, parameters and content.
 * Edit an Information block: type and content.
 * Change the board.